plai-group/admin-info/covid19accessplan.md

 Note: The information listed here is the plan for accessing the workspace as per UBC Return to Research Phase 1.
 The plan has not yet been approved (on 31 July 2020).

 Owing to the COVID-19 pandemic, access to the UBC Campus facilities including UBC CS was restricted.
 UBC is easing access now, and allowing the facilities to be used at 1/3 capacity.
+Workspaces that are office-like are restricted to one individual per room.

 ## Pre-requisits and Access Approval
 Any lab member wishing to access the lab needs to: